2025 Palm Springs fertility clinic bombing: Bomber

-FBI officials identified 25-year-old Guy Edward Bartkus (September 1999 – May 17, 2025), a former computer technician from Twentynine Palms, California, with childhood ties to Waterbury, Connecticut, as the suspected perpetrator of the bombing; they described him as having antinatalist and "nihilistic views".
+FBI officials identified 25-year-old Guy Edward Bartkus (September 1999–May 17, 2025), an unemployed former computer technician from Twentynine Palms, California, with childhood ties to Waterbury, Connecticut, as the suspected perpetrator of the bombing; they described him as having antinatalist and "nihilistic views".
 Bartkus reportedly identified himself as the perpetrator of the bombing in a video posted online, in which he described himself as a "pro-mortalist", saying in a manifesto that people did not give consent to exist.
 He also reportedly left a 30-minute audio recording in which he explained his reasoning for the attack.
 The FBI stated after the fact that Bartkus was not on their radar.
 During a news conference on May 18, FBI officials stated that Bartkus was the person killed during the attack.

-Bartkus was raised in Yucca Valley, California, where he had an interest in building toy rockets as a child; he often played with matches and made smoke bombs.
-At the age of 9, Bartkus accidentally burned down his family's house while playing with one of the matches.
-Bartkus later resided in Twentynine Palms after his parents were divorced in 2012.
-According to Bartkus's father, when Bartkus was a child, he would "tinker with small model rockets" and once set their home on fire while playing with matches.
+Bartkus was raised in Yucca Valley, California.
+According to Bartkus's father, when Bartkus was a child, he would "tinker with small model rockets" and once accidentally set their home on fire while playing with matches.
 As a teen, Bartkus made "smoke bombs" and "stink bombs" but never anything "major".
+Bartkus later resided in Twentynine Palms after his parents divorced in 2012.

 About a month prior to the bombing, Bartkus's friend in Fox Island, Washington, Sophie Tinney, died after she had allegedly convinced her boyfriend to kill her in her sleep.
-According to reports, Bartkus and Tinney had made pact "that if one of them died, the other would soon follow."
+According to reports, Bartkus and Tinney had made a pact "that if one of them died, the other would soon follow."
 On a website Bartkus made before the bombing, he wrote that the main motivation for his decision to bomb the fertility clinic was suicide.
 Bartkus left a 30-minute audio recording explaining his motive for the alleged attack, saying "I figured I would just make a recording explaining why I've decided to bomb an IVF building, or clinic," he said.
 "Basically, it just comes down to I'm angry that I exist and that, you know, nobody got my consent to bring me here."
 Bartkus also stated his intent to start "a war against pro-lifers".
+Records later obtained by the FBI indicated that Bartkus used his phone and a generative AI chatbot to research how to make powerful explosives using ammonium nitrate.

 The same day as the bombing, the FBI and San Bernardino County Sheriff's Department executed a search warrant and evacuated dozens of homes on or near Adobe Road in Twentynine Palms in connection to the investigation.